savonet/book/streaming.md

 "caches" it -- so that when the second active sources asks `amplify` to fill in the frame, the stored one will be reused, thus avoiding to compute twice the same frame.

-### Additional data in frames

-Sampling units are used to for position markers within the frame.
-Each frame has two arrays of markers: an array of **breaks** and an array of **metadata**.

-Breaks are added each time the frame is filled.
-A break represent the last position after a filling operation.
-Each filling operation is required to add exactly one break.

-In a typically execution, a filling operation with no track mark has only one break, located right at the end of the frame.
-Otherwise, breaks located before the frame's end represent markers for end of tracks.

-Metadata are attached with their position within the frame and a list of pairs of `(label, value)` metadata.
-Labels can be any string.
-However, metadata labels are filtered before being exported, in order to prevent internal information leak.
-This is controlled by the `"encoder.encoder.export"` setting.

-TODO: explain that there are boundary conditions: a source can be fetched twice with different track boundaries

-TODO: source functions take an `id` parameter which is mostly useful for the logs and the telnet

-TODO: explain that switch does not advance the non-selected sources

-TODO: tracks, metadata

 ### Fallible sources